wonscha/machine_learning_projects/README.md

 # Machine Learning Projects

-The purpose of this repository is to implement machine learning algorithms and deeply understand how it works.
+The purpose of this repository is to personally practice implemention of general machine learning algorithms but also deeply understanding how it works while doing it.
+Thus, codes written in team structure or for commercial purpose will not be stored in this repository.

+In many cases, tasks have come from assignments of college or kaggle.

 # Structure
-Supervised Learning
-In supervised learning we have a set of training data as an input and a set of labels or "correct answers" for each training set as an output.
-Then we're training our model (machine learning algorithm parameters) to map the input to the output correctly (to do correct prediction).
-The ultimate purpose is to find such model parameters that will successfully continue correct input→output mapping (predictions) even for new input examples.

-# Prerequisites
-Installing Python
-Make sure that you have Python installed on your machine.

-Installing Dependencies
-Install all dependencies that are required for the project by running:

-pip install -r requirements.txt
+Deep Learning: Neural Network model implementations Supervied Learning: Machine Learning models trained by supervised learning technique.
+Deep Learning models are excluded.
+Unsupervised Learning: Machine Learning models trained by unsupervised learning technique.